hagy2/DDS/docs/OCT/week1.md

 ---

 ## Research Findings *(Preliminary / Under Review)*
 > ⚠️ These findings are **not final**.
-They are initial observations and insights from reviewing reference projects documentations to guide improvements for YunoHost accessibility and usability. hands on trial will be ddone.
+They are initial observations and insights from reviewing reference projects documentations and users' discussions to guide improvements for YunoHost accessibility and usability. hands on trial will be done.

 | Platform      | Accessibility Strengths                                                                                                   | Accessibility Weaknesses                                                                                       | Self-Hosting Experience                                                                                 | UI/UX Observations                                                                                       |
 | ------------- | ------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------- |